chinmaya10000/Reddit-clone/README.md

 1) Deploy the Service for deployment to Kubernetes: `kubectl apply -f service.yaml`
 5) Enable Ingress by using Command: `minikube addons enable ingress`
 6) Expose the app as a Kubernetes service: `kubectl expose deployment reddit-deployment --type=NodePort --port=5000`
+7) kubectl port-forward svc/reddit-clone-service 3000:3000 --address 0.0.0.0 &
-7) Create an Ingress resource: `kubectl apply -f ingress.yaml`
+8) Create an Ingress resource: `kubectl apply -f ingress.yaml`

 ## Test Ingress DNS for the app: